rrigato/architecture/clean_architecture/first_edition.md

 - REST API's should have well defined input/output via an OpenAPI and **consistently** follow these design by contract behaviors reguardless of the implementation

 - Having a public functions interface that can easily swap private implementations without affecting the public functions contract is most critical for functions are invoked by other layers

+# interface_segregation_principle_ch10
+- It is harmful to depend on modules that export more public functions than what you use
+  - Where do you set the tradeoff between module initialization overhead versus the decoupling having many modules provides?

+- We should preference many small public functions over large functions with lots of parameters that can be reused in different contexts?